mohsenid/mohsenid/README.md

 ### Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- 🌱 I’m currently studing Web developer on AFPA.
+- 🌱 I’m currently studing web development at AFPA.
 <!--
 **mohsenid/mohsenid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.